leleliu008/uppm/README.md

     this environment variable must be set.

-    this environment variable already have been set on most systems, if not set or set a empty string, you should set it manully.
+    this environment variable already have been set on most systems, if not set or set a empty string, you will receive an error message.

 *   **PATH**